BrownieO/Conlang-notes/Lexavelo/index.md

 The project is being run by Classicuscool.
 He is an Asian student and gamer who also speaks English and Spanish adequately.

 ## Alphabet
-Lexávelo uses the full Spanish alphabet, plus the rare letters Á and É.
+Lexávelo uses the full Spanish alphabet, plus the rare letters Á and É. The accented Á of Lexávelo is to make the name unique.

 ## Grammar
-The language uses the English grammar, with the following known differences:
+The grammar of English is being used, with the following known differences:

 - Head-initial word order
 - No grammatical gender